This blog was originally published on September 29, 2013. Last revised January 27, 2021.

 (Slightly!) longer answer: Correct storage of pet food is extremely important to ensure the food is kept fresh (and enjoyable for your pet) and to ensure the well-being of your pet is protected.

-Petcurean kibble is cooked and carefully dried to a specific moisture-free level before it’s placed in the bag (to prevent mold from forming).
+Petcurean kibble is cooked and carefully dried to a specific moisture level before it’s placed in the bag (to prevent mold from forming).

 To ensure that mold spores from environmental moisture don’t develop, be sure to store your kibble in a cool, dry location.
 Moist areas (like basements or crawl spaces), open containers, or areas where condensation or temperature fluctuations exist encourage mold to grow.